What Is Phylum Protozoa? Classification, Characters, Example

 ORDER 3.
 Euglenoida

-What types of animals have been placed in this order or group of Phylum protozoa, you will know about them.
+You will know what types of animals have been placed in this order or group of Phylum protozoa.

-• The posterior end leads into a main receptacle with an esophagus or cytopharynx.
+• The posterior end leads into a central receptacle with an oesophagus or cytopharynx.

 • Flagella are 1 or 2, along with mastigonemes.